 Petar M. Leonard

 Petar has focused his practice almost exclusively on domestic relations since graduating from law school.
 He has been recognized as a Super Lawyers “Rising Star” for Family Law each year since 2015.
 Petar’s practice combines impeccable client service with a pragmatic, results-driven mindset to achieve client goals effectively and efficiently.
-Petar has successfully represented clients in cases with issues spanning the domestic-relations spectrum, including divorce, legal separation, parenting, alimony, child support, relocation, enforcement and modification.
+Petar has successfully represented clients in cases with issues spanning the domestic relations spectrum, including divorce, legal separation, parenting, alimony, child support, guardianship, relocation, enforcement, and modification.

-Petar employs a variety of alternative dispute resolution methods in his cases, including settlement conferences, mediation, Neutral Case Evaluation and collaborative law, which often lend themselves to more creative, amicable, and “out-of-the-box” resolutions than traditional litigation.
-However, Petar recognizes that not all cases are able to be resolved out of court.
-When a matter must be litigated, Petar draws from his extensive courtroom experience to achieve the desired results for his clients.
+Petar employs a variety of alternative dispute resolution methods in his cases, including settlement conferences, mediation, Neutral Case Evaluation, and collaborative law, which often lend themselves to more creative, amicable, and “out-of-the-box” resolutions than traditional litigation.
+However, Petar also appreciates not all cases are able to be resolved out of court.
+When a matter cannot be resolved by agreement, Petar draws from his extensive courtroom experience to achieve his clients’ goals through the litigation process.

 Since graduating from law school, Petar has been an active member of both the New Hampshire Bar Association and New Hampshire Women’s Bar Association.
-Petar chaired the NHBA Family Law Section, an elected position from May 2017 – May 2019.
+Petar chaired the NHBA Family Law Section, an elected position from May 2017-May 2019.
 In addition to serving on the NHBA CLE (“continuing legal education”) committee for several years, and presenting at and/or chairing multiple CLEs on family law topics; he has also authored a variety of family law articles for the New Hampshire Bar News.
 Petar serves on the Granite United Way Merrimack County Campaign Cabinet and the New Hampshire Collaborative Law Alliance.
-He also serves as an adjunct family law professor for the Daniel Webster Scholar Honors program, a position he has held since February 2014.
+He also serves as an adjunct family law professor for the Daniel Webster Scholar Honors Program, a position he has held since February 2014.

 Having grown up in Oregon’s Willamette Valley, Petar is an outdoor enthusiast who enjoys hiking, sailing, climbing, kayaking, snowboarding, wakeboarding, and cross-country skiing.